 Click the Themes button at the bottom of the screen.
 You can choose from Categories either free or premium Tumblr layouts.

-7. Staying active
+Staying active on Tumblr

-The obvious starting place to explore tumblr is your own dashboard.
+The obvious starting place to explore Tumblr is your own dashboard.
 On there, you can reblog content, post your own and find blogs to follow.
-The best strategy to follow if you’d like to make a dent in the tumblr community is to post often, respond equally as often, and engage with others on a constant basis.
+The best strategy to follow if you’d like to make a dent in the Tumblr community is to post often, respond equally as often, and engage with others on a constant basis.

 There is an unspoken rule on tumblr – once you follow people, it’s likely they will follow you as well if they are active.